JohnnyBlocks/JBs-Lab-Production/_posts/2022-12-22-desktop_folder_widgets.md

 ---
-layout: post
 author: JohnnyBlocks
+category: How-To
+tags: [ sticky, SteamDeck, SteamOS ]
 title: Hide or Show Desktop Icons and Add Widgets
+permalink: "hide-show-icons-desktop-widgets.html"
 image: assets/images/neofetch-202212.png
-category: How-To
-tags: [ sticky, SteamDeck, SteamOS ]
 ---

 This is part of a series on themeing your Steam Deck desktop experience.
 This part will cover the Desktop Folder and how to add widgets.